-The labour market recovery in Canada contrasts sharply with labour market developments in the U.S., where only one in seven of the 8.8 million jobs lost have been regained (Chart 2.5).
+The labour market recovery in Canada contrasts sharply with labour market developments in the U.S., where only one in five of the 8.8 million jobs lost have been regained (Chart 2.5).

-As a result of strong job creation, the unemployment rate in Canada fell from a peak of 8.7 per cent in August 2009 to 7.8 per cent in February 2011.
-The Canadian unemployment rate is currently more than 1 percentage point below that of the United States.
+As a result of strong job creation, the unemployment rate in Canada fell from a peak of 8.7 per cent in August 2009 to 7.6 per cent in April 2011.
+The Canadian unemployment rate is 1.5 percentage points below that of the United States.
 The U.S. unemployment rate has exceeded that of Canada since October 2008, a phenomenon not seen in nearly three decades.
-Furthermore, if measured on the same basis the unemployment rate gap between the two countries increases to over 2 percentage points.2
+Furthermore, if measured on the same basis the unemployment rate gap between the two countries increases to 2.5 percentage points.2